nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ---

-Managera is a **desktop app that provides event organisers with a convenient method of keeping track of upcoming [events](#glossary) and the details of their [participants](#glossary)**.
-It does not handle communication between the event organiser and the participants.
+Managera is a **desktop app that provides event organisers with a convenient method of keeping track of upcoming [events](#glossary) and the details of their [Participants](#glossary)**.
+It does not handle communication between the event organiser and the
+Participants.

-Managera is OS-independent meaning it will work on any operating system.
-(Windows, MacOS, Linux)
+Managera is OS-independent, meaning it will work on any operating system (Windows, MacOS, Linux).

 ## Table of Contents
 - [**What this user guide is for**](#what-this-user-guide-is-for)